His Majesty, Bunker Bean (1925)

 His Majesty, Bunker Bean is a 1925 silent film comedy directed by Harry Beaumont and starring Matt Moore.
 It is based on a 1916 play, His Majesty, Bunker Bean by Lee Wilson Dodd, taken from a novel Bunker Bean by Harry Leon Wilson.
 It was produced and distributed by Warner Brothers.

-The film champions individual initiative and self-belief as the primary means to overcome personal obstacles and achieve success, aligning with themes of individual responsibility and self-made achievement.
+The film champions individual ambition and self-belief as the primary drivers for overcoming personal limitations and achieving success within the existing social and economic framework, aligning with themes of individual responsibility.

 This 1918 silent film features traditional casting typical of its era, with no evidence of intentional race or gender swaps for diversity.
 The narrative does not present critical portrayals of traditional identities or incorporate explicit DEI themes, reflecting the common cinematic approaches of the period.